Subscribe

 What it demonstrates

-The app starts with a Cerebras-class lane set to 981 output tokens per second, based on Cerebras' Kimi K2.6 enterprise-trial measurement.
+The app starts with a Cerebras Kimi K2.6 lane set to 981 output tokens per second, based on Cerebras' enterprise-trial measurement.
 Kimi is the measurement anchor here, not the whole argument.
-The slower lane is intentionally adjustable because Claude, GPT-5.5, and other frontier systems vary by effort level, mode, provider, and workload.
+OpenAI separately announced GPT-5.6 Sol on Cerebras at up to 750 tokens per second for selected customers.
+The comparison lane is intentionally adjustable because GPT-5.6, Claude, and other frontier systems vary by effort level, serving route, provider, and workload.

 Why the wait changes the work